JeremyRand/namecoin.org/docs/faq/index.md

 * 21 million coins total, minus the lost coins.
 * 50 coins are generated each block at the beginning; the reward halves each 210000 blocks (around 4 years).
 * Security: a large fraction of Bitcoin miners also mine Namecoin, giving it a staggering difficulty.
-* Pseudonymous founder: Vince, like Satoshi, never revealed his real-world identity and dissapeared around the same time, leaving Namecoin project wild in the open, to flourish only thanks to the help of enthusiasts in the FLOSS community.
+* Pseudonymous founder: Vince, like Satoshi, never revealed his real-world identity and disappeared around the same time, leaving Namecoin project wild in the open, to flourish only thanks to the help of enthusiasts in the FLOSS community.
 * Free / libre / open-source platform: Anyone can improve the code and report issues on [GitHub](https://github.com/namecoin/) and even use it on other projects.

 ### How does Namecoin compare to Tor Onion Services?